 Overview

 Originating in Toyama Prefecture, Inami woodcarving (井波彫刻) developed in the Edo period during the restoration of the local Zuisen-ji Temple and flourished alongside temple carpentry and the tradition of ranma (transom) carving.
-Distinguished by its extraordinary depth and precision, this tradition has endured despite the pervasive effects of global modernization.
-Today, Inami’s artisans apply their skills, honed through a rigorous five-year apprenticeship system, to classical temple work and traditional and contemporary commissions.
+Distinguished by extraordinary depth, precision, and spiritual artistry, this 250-year tradition has endured despite the pressures of rapid modernization.
+Today, Inami’s artisans apply their mastery, shaped through a rigorous five-year live-in apprenticeship,to classical temple work as well as traditional and contemporary commissions.

-The event will close with an open Q&A, inviting attendees to engage directly with the artist and reflect on the continuing vitality of this living tradition.
+The event concludes with an open Q&A, inviting participants to engage directly with the artist and reflect on the future of this living tradition.

 Gallery